mbj/mutant/README.md

 ------------------------

 Mutation testing lately (not only mutant) seems to attract some attention.
 So naturally people do talks about it at conferences, user groups or other chances.
-Thx for that!
+Thanks for that!

 As I (the author @mbj) am not too happy with some of the facts being presented about mutant the last month.